Corrosion667/brain-games/README.md

 |`brain-prime`      | answer whether number is prime or not         |
 |`brain-progression`| guess hidden element of arithmetic progression|

-*To win the game you have to successfully finish three round in a row.*
+*To win the game you have to successfully finish three rounds in a row.*

 ## Quickstart